DocuSign’s Structured Commitment to GDPR

-In September, we highlighted the importance of the General Data Protection Regulation (GDPR) with its fast approaching effective date of 25 May 2018 in our blog post, Compliance Deadline Fast Approaching for EU General Data Protection Regulation.
+We previously highlighted the importance of the General Data Protection Regulation (GDPR) in our blog: Compliance Deadline Fast Approaching for EU General Data Protection Regulation.
 Like many of our customers, DocuSign is preparing itself to comply with the GDPR requirements and aligning business practices to potential GDPR use cases.

 Building on our Strong Commitment to Data Privacy and Security